 Is There a Difference Between Sausages and Pepperoni?

-Pepperoni is a type of salami made from cured pork and beef.
-It is a staple ingredient in many recipes, from rolls and burgers to omelets and pizzas.
+Pepperoni is a staple ingredient in many recipes, whether you’re making rolls, burgers, omelets, or, of course, pizzas.
 The reddish color of pepperoni comes from paprika or some other chili pepper.

 So, What Makes Them Different?